alextanhongpin/blog/about.md

 ---
 layout: page
-title: About me
+title: About
 ---

-This is a static page.
-It could be an 'about page' if you'd like.
+Alex Tan is a programmer based in Malaysia.
+During his free time, he dabbles with UI and UX design, stocks, guitar and codes.

+He loves design patterns and simplicity in coding.

+He can be contacted through <a href="mailto:alextan220990@gmail.com">email</a> or <a href="tel:+601124286345">phone</a>.